-Several public parks were included in the wonderful 1926 master plan for Venice Florida (map), and others have been added as the city expanded.
-In addition, two fine state parks are only a short drive north from Venice.
+Several public parks were included in John Nolen’s wonderful 1926 master plan for Venice Florida (map), and others have been added as the city expanded.
+In addition, two fine state parks and a large conservation area are only a short drive from Venice.

 Venetian Waterway Park

 Venetian Waterway Park extends along both banks of the Intracoastal Waterway from the northern KMI Bridge past the Venice Train Depot and Venice Avenue Bridge, past the southern Circus Bridge to Caspersen Beach and Shamrock Park & Nature Center in the south.

 Bike paths follow both riverbanks.
 Benches are located at intervals along both bike paths.

 Bounded by Palmetto Court and Menendez Street and named for John Nolen (1869-1937), the visionary urban designer who designed Venice’s original plan, Nolen Park has shade trees, benches, an open area for games, and a children’s playground with slides and swings.

 West Blalock Park & Arboretum

 West Blalock Park around and west of the Venice Community Center, between Nassau Street and Pensacola Road, is small but pleasant and uncrowded.

 West Blalock Park holds the wonderful Monty Andrews Arboretum, a collection of trees and plants of the region, all labeled and described.
 More than a dozen varieties of palm trees rise here, all signposted.
 Formerly the Venice Arboretum, it was renamed in 2013 to honor the avid gardener who was instrumental in its creation.